-Dr. Susan Ha Department Head (757) 823-8582
+Dr. Susan Ha Department Head (757) 823-8544

-Drama Division
+Drama and Theater Division

-Mr. Anthony Stockard Program Director (757) 823-2897
+Ms. Christy Frederick Program Coordinator of Drama & Theatre (757) 823-8413

 The Bachelor of Arts degree in Drama and Theatre requires 120 credit hours and provides students with comprehensive training in drama and theatre.
 The degree program also offers 18 hours of unrestricted electives to permit the student to receive a true liberal arts education.
 Students may elect to use the 18 elective hours to satisfy the requirements of an available minor in another discipline.
 The curriculum offers two areas of emphasis to equip students with concentrated training in either Design and Technology or Performance.